 top of page

-The National Rental Relief Program (NRRP) started in January 2020 to help Tenants in the U.S. apply for benefits offered by county, state, and federal agencies.
+The National Relief Program (NRP) started in January 2020 to help Tenants in the U.S. apply for benefits offered by county, state, and federal agencies.

-What is the difference between Funding Agencies and NRRP?
+What is the difference between Funding Agencies and NRP?

-Upon enrollment in the Rental Relief Program, an administrator will contact the Landlord to verify program enrollment to report updates on rental assistance application status, including Full Compliance, Non-Compliance, Pending, Approvals, or Denials.
+Upon enrollment in the NCD Relief Program, an administrator will contact your Landlord to verify program enrollment and report updates on rental assistance application status, including Full Compliance, Non-Compliance, Pending, Approvals, or Denials.
 Payment arrangements with a Landlord often help prevent TENANTS from being evicted while waiting for your application to be completely processed.
-Enrollment in the NRRP does not guarantee approvals before or after any upcoming court hearing date.
+Enrollment in the NRP does not guarantee approvals before or after any upcoming court hearing date.
 Funding can take 1 to 6 months to process.
-Agencies such as CHAP, CAP, etc. will not make ANY contact with your landlord other than sending an IRS W-9 form and a Landlord Verification Form that asks the landlord for the amount of rent owed by the tenant.
-Agencies WILL NOT assist a Tenant with court filings (motions, appeals, or eviction seals).NRRP helps assist Tenants through the entire eviction process, beyond receiving funding for the rent.
+Agencies such as CHAP and CAP will not make any contact with your landlord, except to send an IRS W-9 form and a Landlord Verification Form, which asks the landlord for the amount of rent owed by the tenant.
+Agencies WILL NOT assist a Tenant with court filings (motions, appeals, or eviction seals).NRP helps assist Tenants through the entire eviction process, beyond receiving funding for the rent.

 The EDP is a joint effort between the court, county, and community partners.
 It's designed to help tenants, landlords, and the community by: